easytarget/MQ-Pro-IO/README.md

 ## Status LED
 The onboard (blue) status LED can be controlled via the sys tree:

-`sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on
+`$ sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on

-`sudo sh -c "echo 0 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn off
+`$ sudo sh -c "echo 0 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn off

 You can make it flash as network traffic is seen with:

-`sudo sh -c "echo phy0rx > /sys/devices/platform/leds/leds/blue\:status/trigger"`
+`$ sudo sh -c "echo phy0rx > /sys/devices/platform/leds/leds/blue\:status/trigger"`

-Other control options are available, `sudo cat /sys/devices/platform/leds/leds/blue\:status/brightness` shows a list and the current selection.
+Other control options are available, `$ sudo cat /sys/devices/platform/leds/leds/blue\:status/brightness` shows a list and the current selection.
 Most do not work or are not very useful; ymmv.

 ## My Motivation:
 My MQ PRO is connected to a Waveshare LORA hat, I want to make it work but the default device tree conflicts with some of the pins my HAT uses.
 So I decided to 'fix' this by putting a better device tree on my board.